hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 ---
 ## Kokkos

-In recent times, the HPC industry has witnessed a dramatic architectural revolution.
-Modern HPC architecture not only includes the conventional multi-core CPUs, but also many-core systems (like Intel Xeon Phis or NVIDIA GPUs), and we don't know yet where this revolution will end up!
+In recent times, the HPC industry has witnessed dramatic architectural revolution.
+Modern HPC architecture not only includes the conventional multi-core CPUs, but also many-core systems (GPUs are a good example of this but there are other technologies), and we don't know yet where this revolution will end up!
 With the availability of so many cores for computing, one would naturally expect a 'scalable' speedup in performance.
-However, this scalability does not come free-of-cost, this may require several man-years to modify an existing code to make it compatible for new hardware architectures.
+However, this scalability does not come free-of-cost, this may require several man-years to modify an existing code to make it compatible with (and efficient on) new hardware architectures.

 Why do we need to modify a code for new architectures?
-This is because these different hardware were designed keeping in mind different/innovative philosophies of parallelization and these philosophies continue to develop to enhance performance.
-We often need to use novel parallelization approaches other than the classic MPI-based approach.
-For example, on a shared memory platform one can use OpenMP (not so new), or, on a mixed CPU+GPU platform, one can use CUDA or OpenACC to parallelize their codes.
+This is because innovative hardware is designed with different/innovative philosophies of parallelization in mind, and these philosophies continue to develop to enhance performance.
+We frequently now need to use novel parallelization approaches other than (or as well as) the classic MPI-based approach to use the latest hardware.
+For example, on a shared memory platform one can use OpenMP (not so new), or, on a mixed CPU+GPU platform, one can use CUDA or OpenACC to parallelize your codes.
 The major issue with all these approaches is the performance portability which arises due to differences in hardware, and software implementations for hardware (writing CUDA code for NVIDIA GPUs won't help you with Intel Xeon Phi).
 So,